AnniesAnalytics/Breaking-into-tech-as-a-data-professional/README.md

 <br> So far, I only have a couple of text files/decision trees that I think are really helpful and want to share with you about data visualizations/Tableau.
 [Click here](https://anniesanalytics.wixsite.com/annie-nelson/general-9) to go to my website where you can download these files (for free, of course, no weird software downloads or anything, I just can't add them to my page here easily).
 Scroll to "#3- Visualization Files"

 ## Tableau Basics
+[My Tableau CheatSheet](https://www.linkedin.com/feed/update/urn:li:activity:6950033793013469184/): I took a [Maven Analytics Course](https://www.mavenanalytics.io/course/intro-tableau-desktop) that I loved, and it gave me ALL the basics I could possibly need to know about Tableau.
+I made a cheatsheet of all of my notes of what I learned in the course.
 [This video](https://public.tableau.com/en-us/s/resources) is a great starting place.
 It is divided into sections so you can skip to what you need if you want.
 <br>[Explainations](https://help.tableau.com/current/pro/desktop/en-us/actions_filter.htm ) of how/why to use filters.